openflighthpc/flight-cloud/README.md

 #### Notes

 Only Global Administrator can create apps if App Registrations under User settings in  Active Directory is set to no

+## Usage

+Once the appropriate credentials have been configured, `cloudware` it's time start interacting with the providers.
+There are separate application for each provider within the `bin` directory:
+1. AWS: `bin/cloud-aws`
+2. Azure: `bin/cloud-azure`

+This guide will focus on `aws` however the basic principles will also work on `azure`.

 ## License